zengyuyuyu/neighbor/README.md

-# Enhancing Lumbar Vertebrae Detection Using Neighboring Spatial Relationships in X-ray Images
+# Exploring Neighbor Spatial Relationships for Enhanced Lumbar Vertebrae Detection in X-ray Images
 We propose a novel approach to enhance vertebrae detection accuracy by exploiting both global and local spatial relationships between neighboring vertebrae.

 We conduct extensive experiments on two lumbar spine datasets.